 There are many different types of law enforcement agencies, from small town police departments to large federal agencies.
 The types of jobs available will depend on the type of agency, its mission, size, and jurisdiction.
 These are important considerations when selecting the agency that is right for you and your interests.

 Federal Law Enforcement Agencies

 There are 65 federal agencies and 27 offices of inspector general that employ full time personnel authorized to make arrests and carry firearms.
-According to the Bureau of Justice Statistics, in 2004 the largest employers of Federal officers were U.S. Customs and Border Protection, Federal Bureau of Prisons, the FBI, and U.S. Immigration and Customs Enforcement, each with over 10,000 officers.
+According to the Bureau of Justice Statistics, in 2008 the largest employers of Federal officers were U.S. Customs and Border Protection, Federal Bureau of Prisons, the FBI, and U.S. Immigration and Customs Enforcement, each with over 15,000 full-time law enforcement.
 Federal officers’ duties include police response and patrol, criminal investigation and enforcement, inspections, security and protection, court operations, and corrections.

 State and Local Law Enforcement Agencies

 There are more than 17,000 state and local law enforcement agencies in the United States, ranging in size from one officer to more than 30,000.
 Many of these are municipal police departments operated by local governments, but there are actually several types of law enforcement agencies.